 Discovered over 100 years ago by Carl Gibbons and Edgar Hollis, Crystal Cave was uncovered by sheer luck.
 These two were not thrill-seeking explorers, and the only thing they were out to discover was the location of their lost cricket ball.
 While the ball’s location may remain a mystery, the cave has become well known as a must-see subterranean sanctuary.
-Inside, you’ll find stunning stalactites and stalagmites (icicle-shaped formations that hang from the ceiling or rise from the floor, respectively), as well as a crystal-clear lake.
-You can make your way across this shimmering pool on a pontoon-style walkway, all perfectly illuminated by a sophisticated lighting system that ensures a clear view without interrupting the natural order of things.
+Inside, you’ll find stunning stalactites and stalagmites (icicle-shaped formations that hang from the ceiling or rise from the floor, respectively), as well as a crystal-clear lake you can cross on a platoon-style walkway.
+The cave is illuminated by a sophisticated lighting system that ensures a clear view without interrupting the natural order of things.

 Look closely into the water below, and you’ll find a collection of cell phones that have become a bit of a humorous attraction for cave visitors over the years.
 It seems some explorers are so excited to snap that perfect photo, they forget to keep a firm grip on their phones.
 While pictures are encouraged, so is climbing out of the cave with all the accessories you had climbing in.

-One final interesting Crystal Cave fact (one that, admittedly, may be more interesting for your children or grandchildren), it directly inspired the setting for the iconic children’s show, Fraggle Rock.
-One look at the interior of the cave and that connection becomes clear.
+One final interesting fact about Crystal Cave (which, admittedly, might be more interesting for your children or grandchildren) — it directly inspired the setting of the show, Fraggle Rock.
+One look at the interior of the cave, and that connection becomes clear.
 It should also come as no surprise that the co-creator of the show, Michael Firth, was born in Bermuda’s capital city of Hamilton.

 And speaking of Hamilton...

-Hamilton is one of the smallest capital cities in the world.
-In fact, only about 1,000 people call the city home.
+Hamilton is one of the smallest capital cities in the world — only about 1,000 people call the city home.
 But what it lacks in population and size, it makes up for with beauty and character.
-One of the easiest (and best) ways to make the most of your time in the city, is by taking a relaxing trolley tour with us.
+One of the most interesting attractions here is Fort Hamilton.

-The next stop on your tour is the Bermuda Underwater Exploration Institute—a state-of-the-art facility focused on education, awareness, and uncovering the mysteries of the deep.
-Learn about the famed and feared Bermuda Triangle, experience what it feels like to dive 12,000 feet in the diving capsule simulator, and learn the history of diving apparatuses all the way back to the 17th century.
-You can even participate in a virtual yacht race (but, if you still prefer life aboard your boutique hotel at sea, we can’t say we blame you).
+Hamilton is also home to the Bermuda Underwater Exploration Institute — a state-of-the-art facility focused on education, awareness, and uncovering the mysteries of the deep.
+Here, you’ll learn about the famed and feared Bermuda Triangle, experience what it feels like to dive 12,000 feet in the diving capsule simulator, and discover the history of diving apparatuses all the way back to the 17th-century.
+You can even participate in a virtual yacht race (but if you still prefer life aboard your boutique hotel at sea, we can’t say we blame you).

 Rumble in the Jungle

-It may surprise you to learn that Bermuda is home to a jungle, but it’s true, and it’s yours to explore.
+It may surprise you to learn that Bermuda is home to a jungle, but it’s true — and it’s yours to explore.
 Officially, it’s the Walsingham Nature Reserve, but most locals know it as “Tom Moore’s Jungle”.
-Now, you may be asking yourself why a jungle in the middle of the Atlantic is named after a 19th-century Irish poet.
-The answer to this question is really quite simple—during his brief time in Bermuda, Moore captivated locals and found the area inspiring for his writing.
-And it’s easy to understand why.
-This is a beautiful part of the world with lush greenery that may rival the Emerald Isle Moore so loved.
-It’s also home to exotic birds, mysterious caves, beautiful blue swimming holes.
+Now, you may ask yourself why a jungle in the middle of the Atlantic is named after a 19th-century Irish poet.
+The answer to this question is really quite simple.
+During his brief time in Bermuda, Moore captivated locals and found the area inspiring for his writing.
+Of course, it’s easy to understand why — this is a beautiful part of the world with lush greenery that may rival the Emerald Isle Moore so loved.
+It’s also home to exotic birds, mysterious caves, and beautiful blue swimming holes.

 These natural swimming holes are the perfect spot to dive in and cool down when you’re out on a hike.
 They’re also the kind of place you can relax and watch brave locals make their way up cliff sides to leap into the deep waters below.
 Feeling adventurous?
 Join them for a dip!
-Elsewhere in the jungle, you’ll find pools hidden inside caves, making for some seriously memorable swimming experiences.
+Elsewhere in the jungle, with a little exploration, you’ll find pools of water hidden inside caves and caverns, making for remarkably memorable swimming experiences.

 Snorkel and Dive

-Turquoise, yet clear, the waters of Bermuda are the perfect place to spend a day snorkeling—and for us, there’s no better spot than Church Bay.
+Turquoise, yet clear, Bermuda’s beautiful waters are the perfect place to spend a day snorkeling.
+And for us, there’s no better snorkel spot than Church Bay.
 When you arrive, you’ll find spectacular views of the bay from the park on the hill (which is also a lovely spot for a picnic).
 Make your way down the staircase, and you’ll find yourself in the sheltered waters of the bay.

 If you’d rather get even deeper underwater, Bermuda is also home to more than 300 thrilling dive sites.
-Our personal favorite spot is North Rock, and it’s where you’ll find Bermuda’s largest coral reef, as well as the most diverse assortment of sea life.
-That said, North Rock is about 12 miles from shore, so if you’re not interested in an all-day diving trip, here are a few other hot spots to consider.
+Our personal favorite spot is North Rock.
+This is where you’ll find Bermuda’s largest coral reef, as well as its most diverse assortment of sea life.
+That said, North Rock is about 12 miles from shore, so if you’re not interested in an all-day diving trip, here are a few other hot spots to consider:

-The Two Tugs: This site is comprised of two boats: King, which was intentionally sunk in 1984 to become Bermuda’s first artificial reef, and Forceful.
+The Two Tugs: This site comprises two boats: King, which was intentionally sunk in 1984 to become Bermuda’s first artificial reef, and Forceful.
 While King attracts plenty of underwater life, Forceful feels a bit more like an adventure movie come to life.
-That’s because divers can make their way under Forceful’s enormous propeller and find themselves in the ship's engine room — move over, James Bond!
+That’s because divers can make their way under its enormous propeller and find themselves in the ship's engine room — move over, James Bond!

-Tarpon Hole: Visually impressive, the Tarpon Hole is a honeycombed reef that is known for attracting big fish.
+Tarpon Hole: Visually impressive, the Tarpon Hole is a honeycombed reef known for attracting big fish.
 In particular, you’ll find tarpon here.
 These prehistoric fish are known for having eyes roughly the size of tennis balls.
 While you’re here, also be on the lookout for the diverse variety of coral.

-Cathedral: Overhangs, canyons, swim throughs—Cathedral has it all, and that makes it an extremely popular diving site.
-The site gets its name from a swim through that resembles a large room with a single beam of light shining through the space.
+Cathedral: Overhangs, canyons, swim-throughs — Cathedral offers an array of delights for divers.
+The site gets its name from a swim-through that resembles a large room with a single beam of light shining through it.
 It’s truly a beautiful destination for divers to uncover.

 Sample a Bermuda Icon

-For more than 200 years, the Gosling Family has been blending their distinctive black rum in Bermuda—making Gosling’s Rum the oldest business on the island.
+For more than 200 years, the Gosling Family has been blending their distinctive black rum in Bermuda — making Gosling’s Rum the oldest business on the island.
 It’s no wonder their Black Seal Rum is practically synonymous with Bermuda.
-Because it plays such an important role in the history of the country, we think it’s only right that you join us on a sunset cruise to sample Gosling’s flavorful spirits for yourself.
+Because it plays such an important role in the country’s history, we think it’s only right that you sample Gosling’s flavorful spirits for yourself.